Division

 But Sometimes It Does Not Work Perfectly!

-Sometimes you cannot divide things up evenly ... there may be something left over.
+Sometimes we cannot divide things up exactly ... there may be something left over.

 Example: There are 7 bones to share with 2 pups.